 Laser-guided screeds are great for jobs that require high flatness specifications.
 Set up as a laser-guided arm on a relatively small machine, they’re capable of precision level concrete with minimal labor.
 Crews get concrete somewhat close to grade and laser-guided screeds will level to a precision grade from there.

 But there are downsides to laser-guided screeds too.
 First, they’re extremely expensive – usually costing from $100,000 to $250,000.
 Second, the widest laser-guided screeds available on the market max out around 20 feet wide.
 Nearly none of them are capable of grading the gavel base.
-They also come with a significant cost if they break down because there are a limited number of folks that are capable of repairing them.
+Laser-guided screeds also come with a significant cost if they break down.
+There are a limited number of folks that are capable of repairing them when they do.
 Keep in mind too that breakdowns almost always happen on pour days – never when the machine is sitting idle.
 So there is a real possibility of losing a pour if your equipment does break down.

 One of the fastest ways to dump and drag a load of concrete, Dragon Screed is easy to set up and extremely easy to use.
 Its versatility allows crews to screed gravel and concrete in many different configurations – up to 32 feet wide.
 Dragon Screed levels gravel or sand subgrade quickly and accurately.
 Crews no longer have to drag gravel in order to have a quality subgrade.
 Once the gravel is level, simply remove the subgrade panels and switch to the vibrating floats and you’re ready to pour concrete.

 Dragon Screed works in forward or reverse and off of either side of the machine.
 It can also be configured to work directly in front of the machine.
 Dragon Screed eliminates the need for draggers in front of the screed, drastically reducing much of the manual labor associated with pouring and screeding concrete (see concrete project profitability analysis).
 Your crew can focus their energy and attention on finishing concrete behind the screed.